Bradley-Buchner/worm_synergy/README.md

 A graph transformer is used to encode each subgraph into a fixed-dimensional vector representation.
 * Nodes are treated as tokens (analogous to how LLMs treat words as tokens), with graph structure incorporated directly into the attention mechanism.
-* Each node attribute (e.g., degree, aging proximity, perturbation status) is embedded into a small fixed-dimensional vector; these embeddings are learned and summed to produce a single representation for each node/token.
+* Each node attribute (e.g., degree, aging proximity, perturbation status) is embedded into a small fixed-dimensional vector; these embeddings are learned and summed to produce a single representation for each node.
 * A synthetic [CLS] node added to each subgraph learns to aggregate information from all other nodes to form another small fixed-dimensional summary representation of the subgraph.

-The calculation of attention between nodes is intentionally biased to reflect:
+The calculation of attention between nodes is modified to capture:
 * **Causality:** Nodes are enforced to attend only to their descendents in the directed graph.
 * **Proximity:** Learnable biases based on hop distance between nodes.
 * **Interaction semantics:** Separate value projections are learned for each interaction type (genetic, physical, regulatory).